What are my first steps if I’m interested in studying off-campus?

 Students are eligible to participate in an international or domestic program during the second semester of their sophomore year through the first semester of senior year.
 Participation by sophomores and seniors is rare, and interested students should consult with their faculty advisor to confirm that their preferred semester will work with their academic plan.
 Students must be on-campus during the semester preceding graduation.

 Am I eligible to participate in study away after a leave of absence?

 Students on leave are not eligible to apply for study away.
 Students who have been on leave status must successfully complete one academic semester (fall or spring) of full-time coursework at Pomona College before participating in an international or domestic program.

 Absolutely.
 There are a variety of programs that offer science courses, both in English and in other languages.
-If you are a science major or pre-health student interested in studying abroad or on a domestic program, please discuss your plan with your faculty advisor as early as possible.
+If you are a science major or pre-health student interested in studying abroad or on a domestic program, please discuss your plan with your faculty advisor and a prehealth advisor as early as possible.

 Approval for study away is a two-step process.
 All international and domestic programs require a Pomona College application; most also require a secondary application in addition to the Pomona College application.
 All applicants are reviewed by the International and Domestic Programs Committee and, if approved by Pomona College, nominated to the respective program.
 Each program then has its own selection criteria which may differ from the criteria used by Pomona College.
 The number of applications program providers receive from other colleges nationally may also affect the selection process and some programs may become competitive.

 Can I submit an application to more than one program?